What are Epidural Injections and How Long do they last?

 The relief from pain, provided by epidural injection, can last from several days to a year.
 If you experienced just partial relief after the first injection, the doctor will administer a follow-up injection three weeks later.
 Typically, if you experience complete relief, no further injections are needed.

-At Southwest Scoliosis Institute, we develop an individualized epidural injection schedule for each patient based on their symptoms.
+At Southwest Scoliosis and Spine Institute, we develop an individualized epidural injection schedule for each patient based on their symptoms.

 As a leading provider of epidural injections, our pain management services comprise pain relief via this non-invasive procedure.
 We provide multidisciplinary treatment for back pain through physical therapy and epidural injection intervention programs at one location.
 Schedule an appointment with one of our board-certified and fellowship-trained doctors by calling 214-556-0555.

 If you or your loved one is suffering from back pain from a spinal condition, there is hope.
 We can help.
-Call Southwest Scoliosis Institute at 214-556-0555 to make an appointment today.
+Call Southwest Scoliosis and Spine Institute at 214-556-0555 to make an appointment today.